edent/BMW-i-Remote/README.md

 Using these commands you should be able to replicate the functionality of the official app.

-If you spot any errors or ommissions, please raise an issue or send a Pull Request.
+If you spot any errors or omissions, please raise an issue or send a Pull Request.